ryran/xsos/README.md

 THINGS THAT MIGHT SURPRISE YOU
 -------

+* The script does some pretty intensive color-formatting to make the output more easily-readable.
-* The script can update itself via the internet if run with `--update`.
+* The script can update itself via the internet in 10 seconds if run with `--update`.
 * When printing disk info with `-d/--disks`, the script automatically detects linux software raid (md) devices and hides their components.
 * When run with `-m/--mpath`, the script consults the `multipath` command to print info about native multipathd devices.
 If using this option in concert with `-d/--disks`, the script also detects all multipath device slave paths and hides those device nodes from the disk output.
 * When printing info on pci net devices (`-l/--lspci`), `xsos` simplifies the output in an intelligent way.
 Example: